Rev. Dr. Veronica R. Goines, M.Div., Ph.D., Co-Pastor

 Sunday Nursery Supervisor & Caregiver

-Tracy Long has been calming the babies and soothing separation anxiety at Forest Hill since 2008.
-An experienced Nanny during the week, Tracy is the glue that holds our volunteer caregivers together.
+Tracy Long has been calming babies and soothing separation anxiety at Forest Hill since 2008.
+An experienced Nanny during the week, Tracy is the glue that holds our nursery volunteers together.
 Children who have “graduated” to older classrooms or Pathways still stop by for a Tracy hug.
-Forest Hill is lucky to have her in our Nursery!
+Forest Hill is lucky to have her in our Nursery!*

 Stavros Gazis originally hails from Greece, although he has lived in Cleveland for many years.
 Conscientious, kind, and very particular about how his church is kept, Stavros is always busy, and always smiling.

-Michael Broadwater is one of our part-time custodians and is often in charge on Sunday mornings.
+Michael Broadwater is usually in charge on Sunday mornings.
 He has a strong interest and background in electronic media and is always ready to help untangle a mechanical problem.
-More than just a part-time staff member, Michael is a vital participant in Forest Hill Church activities.
+More than just a part-time staff member, Michael is a vital participant in Forest Hill Church activities and ministries.